Arquímides Ordóñez

-Arquímides Rafael Zacarías Ordóñez (born August 5, 2003) is a professional footballer who plays as a forward for USL Championship club Loudoun United.
+Arquímides Rafael Zacarías Ordóñez (born August 5, 2003) is a professional footballer who plays as a forward for USL Championship club FC Tulsa.
 Born in the United States, he plays for the Guatemala national team.

 Club career

 FC Cincinnati

 Born in Cincinnati, Ohio, Ordóñez began his career with youth soccer clubs Kings Hammer Academy and Cincinnati United Premier.
 In 2016, he joined the youth academy at Major League Soccer club Columbus Crew.
 He stayed with the club until 2019 when he joined the youth squad at FC Cincinnati for their inaugural season as a program.

 On July 3, 2021, due to performances with the youth squad, Ordóñez signed a professional homegrown player deal with FC Cincinnati on a three-year deal.
 He made his competitive debut for the club on July 24, coming on as a substitute in a 3–0 away defeat against Nashville SC.

 Ordóñez scored his first career goal for FC Cincinnati in a U.S. Open Cup match versus Louisville City FC on April 26, 2023.

 On April 4, 2024, Ordóñez was loaned to Swedish Superettan side Östersund for the remainder of their 2024 season. Östersund would retain an option to make the deal permanent.
 Cincinnati declined his contract option at the end of the 2024 season.